 If you are familiar with Amyotrophic lateral sclerosis (ALS), you know that it is a rapidly progressive disease that leaves the affected individual profoundly weak despite retained cognitive functioning.
 Again, animal models of ALS have shown some improvement after administration of the ketogenic diet.
 However, the survival time was not extended in these animals.
 Investigators have been wondering whether the timing of intervention is crucial for a protective effect of the ketogenic diet treatment.
 In fact, this question is applicable to all of the neurodegenerative diseases.

-Theoretically, depriving cancer cells of their usual fuel supply (e.g. glucose) by use of the ketogenic diet could be clinically therapeutic.
+Theoretically, depriving cancer cells of their usual fuel supply (e.g. glucose) by use of the keto diet could be clinically therapeutic.
 Studies, conducted on animals with brain tumors, have led to some interesting findings.
 The animals’ brain tumor growth rates decreased on the ketogenic diet.
 What is most intriguing, though, is that these effects were supposedly a result of calorie restriction rather than the diet-induced ketosis.
 Anyhow, there are several human cases with improved brain tumors on the ketogenic and MCT-based diets.
 Moreover, the diet seems to improve the general quality of life in some patients.
 Again, all these are case reports.
-Besides, other than brain tumors, we don’t know much about the ketogenic diet improving other types of tumors.
+Besides, other than brain tumors, we don’t know much about the keto diet improving other types of tumors.

 Psychiatric and developmental disorders

-The ketogenic diet may also have mood stabilizing properties.
+The keto diet may also have mood stabilizing properties.
 While no known clinical studies have been carried out to this day, in a couple of studies rats with depression seemed to get beneficial effects on the diet, comparable to antidepressants.

 Lately, limited clinical research has even raised the intriguing possibility that the ketogenic diet might help ease some of the deviant behaviors seen in children with autism spectrum disorder.
 This is a neurodevelopmental disorder that affects mostly language and social function.
 Some children seem to show significant behavior improvement on a ketogenic diet variant, consisting of MCT.
 On the downside, many children with autism don’t tolerate changes in dietary and other routines too well.